Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 People who misunderstand 1 John 1:9, will most likely misquote and miss apply verse 13, of 2 Timothy chapter 2 as well.

 They will likely say that it means, if we are faithless to God He remains faithful to us.
-However, that is NOT even what the plain English words say, nor is it in keeping with the meaning and flow of the entire passage.
+However, that is NOT even what the plain English words say, and it is decidedly not in keeping with the meaning and flow of the entire passage.

 The word faithless means to NOT BELIEVE or in the case of a Christian – it means to cease to believe in and rely upon Christ – a.k.a. to deny Him.